BTS: A Comprehensive Benchmark for Tie Strength Prediction: Introduction

-During the past few decades, methods to infer/predict tie strength in social networks have been studied.
-The initial research~\cite {granovetter1973strength, marsden1984measuring, petroczi2007measuring, gilbert2009predicting} developed heuristic methods to measure tie strength based on feedback from interviewees.
-Later researchers began to investigate using non-structural indicators such as frequency and duration of interaction~\cite{zhuang2021modeling, jones2013inferring, xiang2010modeling}, level of interaction or emotional intensity and intimacy~\cite{gilbert2009predicting,liu2020new}, and the reciprocal services found within the tie~\cite{sintos2014using, adriaens2018acquaintance, zhong2020scalable, oettershagen2022inferring}.
+During the past decades, social tie strength prediction/inference methods have been studied.
+The initial research developed heuristic methods to measure tie strength based on feedback from interviewees~\cite {granovetter1973strength, marsden1984measuring, petroczi2007measuring, gilbert2009predicting}.
+Later, researchers began to investigate using non-structural indicators such as frequency and duration of interaction~\cite{zhuang2021modeling, jones2013inferring, xiang2010modeling}, level of interaction or emotional intensity and intimacy~\cite{gilbert2009predicting,liu2020new}, and the reciprocal services found within the tie~\cite{sintos2014using, adriaens2018acquaintance, zhong2020scalable, oettershagen2022inferring}.
 However, these approaches generally rely on social network user characteristics that are often incomplete and difficult to measure~\cite{adriaens2018acquaintance}.
 To address this issue, several methods have been developed that either rely solely on the Strong Triadic Closure (STC) principle~\cite{sintos2014using, adriaens2018acquaintance, oettershagen2022inferring} or use heuristic approaches based on topological properties such as node degrees~\cite{kahanda2009using}, clustering coefficients~\cite{mattie2018understanding}, or the overlap between nodes' neighborhoods~\cite{onnela2007structure} to characterize tie strength.
-In recent years, with the emergence of network embedding techniques, methods that generate embeddings to reflect the latent network structures properties have also been proposed~\cite{zhong2020scalable, zhuang2021modeling}.
+In recent years, methods for generating embeddings that capture latent network structures have also emerged and gained attention~\cite{zhong2020scalable, zhuang2021modeling}.